NASA-AMMOS/3DTilesRendererJS/TESTCASES.md

 #### steps

-1. Open the kitchen sink example with a remot tileset by navigating [here](https://nasa-ammos.github.io/3DTilesRendererJS/example/bundle/#https://raw.githubusercontent.com/NASA-AMMOS/3DTilesRendererJS/master/example/data/tileset.json).
+1. Open the kitchen sink example with a remote tileset by navigating [here](https://nasa-ammos.github.io/3DTilesRendererJS/example/bundle/#https://raw.githubusercontent.com/NASA-AMMOS/3DTilesRendererJS/master/example/data/tileset.json).

 #### expected

 Verify the tileset loads correctly and tehre are no errors in the console.

+## Verify example tileset can be dragged offscreen

+#### steps

+1. Open the kitchen sink example with the no root content tileset by navigating [here](https://nasa-ammos.github.io/3DTilesRendererJS/example/bundle/#../data/tileset-no-root-content.json).
+1. Slowly move the tileset offscreen by right clicking and dragging the view.

+#### expected

+Verify no errors are logged.

 ## Verify tile data is disposed of properly